 Advantages of Using QuantHub in the Hiring Process

 “It takes too much time!
-There are 3 of us (CEO, COO and herself) involved in the hiring process and it is spread out over a few days.
+There are 3 of us (Managing Partner, COO and herself) involved in the hiring process and it is spread out over a few days.
 It’s a good ½ day of interview work for each of us, plus the time to read resumes and applications, do initial telephone screens and assess for a cultural fit, which is a really big factor for a small company like us.”

 “It’s helpful to have a concrete and objective metric across all the candidates.”

-For example, recently Pandata assessed a candidate that scored in the middle of the pack on the QuantHub test, but did an impressive job in their interview presentation, explaining complex concepts in a way that a businessperson could understand.
-With QuantHub they have information to objectively assess the tradeoff between scores and other key skills.
+As an example, Pandata recently assessed a candidate that scored in the middle of the pack on the QuantHub skill test, but did an impressive job in their interview presentation, explaining complex concepts in a way that a business professional could understand.